paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-distribution.md

 Note, that we rely on the coordinator to check availability for spam protection (see below).
-In case the current node is only a potential block producer and does not actually need to recover availability (as it is not going to participate in the dispute), there is a potential optimization available: The coordinator could first just check whether we have our piece and only if we don't, try to recover availability.
-Our node having a piece would be proof enough of the data to be available and thus the dispute to not be spam.

 ### Sending of messages

-Starting and participating in a dispute are pretty similar from the perspective of disptute distribution.
+Starting and participating in a dispute are pretty similar from the perspective of dispute distribution.
 Once we receive a `SendDispute` message we try to make sure to get the data out.
 We keep track of all the parachain validators that should see the message, which are all the parachain validators of the session where the dispute happened as they will want to participate in the dispute.
 In